FernandoTanase/MyGenome/README.md

 Input Read Pairs: 7364314 Both Surviving: 6593963 (89.54%) Forward Only Surviving: 133300 (1.81%) Reverse Only Surviving: 596622 (8.10%) Dropped: 40429 (0.55%)
 TrimmomaticPE: Completed successfully

--Assess sequence quality of the trimmed reads (paired only) using FASTQC: fastqc HD1_1_paired.fq HD1_2_paired.fq -Transfer the .html output files to your local machine using scp and open the file.
+- Assess sequence quality of the trimmed reads (paired only) using FASTQC: fastqc HD1_1_paired.fq HD1_2_paired.fq
+- Transfer the .html output files to your local machine using scp and open the file.

 # (6) Check your trimmed reads using FASTQC to ensure removal of poor quality "tails" and adaptor contamination
 - Successful trim.